carterbrimeyer/MinimaxOthelloJS/README.md

 ## Using the code

 -Simply launch othello.html in a browser

--Click on the yellow hashtags to play Othello.
-Green hashtags will appear to show you what the AI would pick.
+-Click on the gold squares to play Othello.
+Green squares will appear to show you what artificial intelligence believes to be the best move.
+It is set to depth 4 by default